1970 Liechtenstein general election: Electoral system

 The 15 members of the Landtag were elected by open list proportional representation from two constituencies, Oberland with 9 seats and Unterland with 6 seats.
-Candidates were eligible to win seats in the Landtag using a basic mandate system.
-The elections used a majority clause, where the party with the most votes also received the most seats.
-Only male citizens aged 20 or above were eligible to vote.
+Voters vote for a party list and then may strike through candidates for whom they do not wish to cast a preferential vote, and may add names of candidates from other lists.
+The electoral threshold to win a seat is 18%.
+Landtag members sit for a four-year term.
+Once formed, the Landtag elects the prime minister and four government councillors who govern in a cabinet.
+The elections used a majority clause, where the party with the most votes would automatically win the most seats.
+Only men aged 21 and above were eligible to vote.